ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FMUv4: Run FRAM bus faster
 ### Antipattern Category
+X
 ### Keyword
 faster
 ### Note
+The frequency of something was increased.
+It seems that the value might be taken from the hardware specification.

+From the source:
+> Default SPI2 to 12MHz and de-assert the known chip selects.
+>
+>	MS5611 has max SPI clock speed of 20MHz

 ## Commit #265
 ### Hash